Life of a blog - blogging in 2024 and beyond

 The hardest part of blogging is to keep writing

-Maintaining a website or writing is not easy.
-People who host their own website for blogging thinks creating a website is the hardest part.
+Maintaining a website and to keep writing is not easy.
+People who want to host their own website for blogging thinks creating a website is the hardest part.
 But it is not.
-To keep maintaining and writing is the hardest part.
+Maintaining and to keep writing is the hardest part.
 Cos when you start a website, you have the beginner’s excitement and motivation with you.
-But you won’t have it once you are done with your tech project - the website.
-So once you start and write your hello world post, it’s like a done project for you.
-70% of the websites of people I knew when I started was out of date for around an year.
-With just a single post.
+But for most, you won’t have it once you are done with your tech project - the website.
+So once you are done with your hello world post, it’s like a done project for you.
+When I starting my blog, 70% of among the people I knew and had a website were not updated for at least a year.
+A lot of them had just a single post.
 That was the odds I started my website with.
-So I have kept it simple for maintainence as much as possible.
-Not writing or maintaining your website is gonna be the most important issue you will face with personal blogging.
+So I have kept my website setup simple for maintenance.
+Not writing or maintaining your website is gonna be your biggest enemy for blogging.

-For example, this is the largest gap I have taken since my first post in 2019.
+For example, this is the largest gap I have taken since my first post in 2019 for my website.
 But that is alright.
 I don’t publish regularly.
 I publish when I want to and when I feel like.
 Sometimes that means long breaks.
 That is the freedom my personal website gives me.
 But I am also aware that people might think my blog is dead since I didn’t write since January of this year.

 Where do I find other personal blogs?

-It’s hard cos personal blogs and websites are very decentralised as you can imagine.
+It’s tricky cos personal blogs and websites are very decentralised as you can imagine.
 Blogging and blogosphere has definitely changed as well.
 Some people have moved their writing to platforms like Medium, Dev.to, Bear Blog or Hashnode.
-In fact, I republish (or POSSE) the articles in Medium, Bear Blog, Dev.to and Hashnode.
+Even I do.
+I republish (or POSSE) the articles in Medium, Bear Blog, Dev.to and Hashnode.
 While it is great for reaching more audience, my main interest in republishing articles is to experiment with different audience and the comment section there.
 It helps you see how different types of people see your articles.
 And it helps you interact with people directly since my website is static and doesn’t have a comment section.

-But if you are looking for self hosted blogs and websites, there are a lot.
-You can find personal blogs from the below places:
+But if you are looking for self hosted blogs and websites, you can find a good amount of them from the below places:

 I have to also say that I have been enjoying Marginalia search.
 You can find a lot of new interesting blogs by searching for different topics.